Roytsai27/Dual-Attentive-Tree-aware-Embedding/experiments/weekly-customs-selection/README.md

 Written by: Sundong Kim, Institute for Basic Science

 #### Preparation
-* First, locate the training data under the directory './data/'
+* First, locate the training data under the directory `./data/`
-* Second, locate the weekly dataset under the directory './weekly-data/', the weekly dataset name should follow 'week*_ano.csv'
+* Second, locate the weekly dataset under the directory `./weekly-data/`, the weekly dataset name should follow `week*_ano.csv`

 #### Prediction
-* To make a prediction, run pilot.sh ($ bash pilot.sh).
+* To make a prediction, run pilot.sh (`$ bash pilot.sh`).
 By running this bash script, XGBoost classifier, XGBoost + Logistic regression, and two variants of our DATE model predict the test data.
 * The prediction result will be saved under the './weekly-data/' with the file name of 'week*_ano_result'.

 #### Parameter tuning